lukakralj/GpioManager_Server/server/response-format.md

 # Format of the server responses

-## Top layer response

-Some messages are encrypted and some are not.
-If the message is encrypted then the response format is:

-    {
-        encrypted: "YES",
-        res: base64 string
-    }

-If an error occurs or the message does not need to be encrypted (e.g. obtaining the public key), then the format is as follows:

-    {
-        encrypted: "NO",
-        res: json in one of the formats below
-    }

-## General formats

 ### Success
 If the request was accepted and there have been no errors then the format is as follows:
     {